 No!
 The work is likely copyrighted and should be treated as such.
 Assessment needs to be made when the site says that it is in the public domain or can be used for teaching.
 Those claiming to give such permission may not be the legitimate copyright holder.
 Such claims will not protect violators should a copyright holder object to use.
-Look for 'Terms & Conditions' or 'Terms of Use' or similar link for information about permissions necessary for use of information on the site.
-These links are often near the bottom of the webpage.

-2.5.12.3 I HAVE A VHS TAPE THAT IS GETTING WORN OUT.
+2.5.12.4 I HAVE A VHS TAPE THAT IS GETTING WORN OUT.
 CAN I DIGITIZE IT?

 If the work is available in a digital format, buy it to show in your class.
-If not available in digital format and it is a legal copy, it can be digitized as long as it can reasonably be described as deteriorating.
+If not available in digital format, it can be digitized as long as it can reasonably be described as deteriorating.
 The original must also be retained.

-2.5.12.4 CAN I COPY A CHAPTER OR ARTICLE AS A HANDOUT FOR MY LECTURE?
+2.5.12.5 CAN I COPY A CHAPTER OR ARTICLE AS A HANDOUT FOR MY LECTURE?